anithajujare24-crypto/E-Commerce-Order-Tracking-System/README.md

 🧩 How It Works

-1. Database Design – I designed all the tables and connections between them
+1. Database Design – I designed all the tables and connections between them.
-2. Table Creation – Wrote SQL scripts to create tables for customers, orders, and payments
+2. Table Creation – Wrote SQL scripts to create tables for customers, orders, and payments.
-3. Data Insertion – Added some sample data for testing
+3. Data Insertion – Added some sample data for testing.
-4. PL/SQL Logic – Added triggers and procedures for automation
+4. PL/SQL Logic – Added triggers and procedures for automation.
-5. Reports and Views – Created summary reports like total revenue and pending deliveries
+5. Reports and Views – Created summary reports like total revenue and pending deliveries.

 📂 Project Structure